minirust/minirust/mem/interface.md

     /// Read some bytes from memory.
     fn load(&mut self, ptr: Self::Pointer, len: Size) -> Result<List<Self::AbstractByte>>;

-    /// Test whether the given pointer is dereferencable for the given size and alignment.
+    /// Test whether the given pointer is dereferenceable for the given size and alignment.
     /// Raises UB if that is not the case.
     /// Note that a successful read/write/deallocate implies that the pointer
-    /// was dereferencable before that operation (but not vice versa). fn dereferencable(&self, ptr: Self::Pointer, size: Size, align: Align) -> Result;
+    /// was dereferenceable before that operation (but not vice versa). fn dereferenceable(&self, ptr: Self::Pointer, size: Size, align: Align) -> Result;
 }
 ```